Paperdyne/PaperPC/README.md

 increments above `098`.

 In future releases, this will be configurable (e.g. a configuration file can remap, increase, or decrease the stack size).
-This is planned, but not yet implemented as a `.ppconfig` file, existing on a per-project basis.
+This is planned, but not yet implemented as a `.pcconfig` file, existing on a per-project basis.

 ## Using the program